ijf8090/bash-git-prompt/README.md

 reload_git_prompt_colors "Custom"
 ```

-The advantage of this approach is, that you only need to specify the parts, that are different to the Default theme.
+The advantage of this approach is that you only need to specify the parts that are different to the Default theme.

 If you use a custom theme in `.git-prompt-colors.sh`, please set `GIT_PROMPT_THEME_NAME="Custom"`.